 for which there exists a smooth form $\Omega_{\alpha}>0$ and a smooth metric $H_{\alpha}$ such that the vortex-CYM equation is satisfied, contains $\alpha=0$ and is open.
-Our first application of Theorem \ref{2} is the following result. \begin{prop} A smooth solution of the vortex-CYM equation exists and is unique among all $SU(2)$-invariant solutions when $\alpha$ satisfies $8+\frac{2\tau\alpha}{(2\pi)^{2}}(2\lambda-\frac{\tau}{2})>0.$ \end{prop} In a different development \cite{vamsi2}, Pingali introduced the vector bundle Monge-Amp\`ere (vbMA) equation motivated by a desire to study stability conditions involving higher Chern forms.
+Our first application of Theorem \ref{2} is the following result. \begin{prop} A smooth solution of the vortex-CYM equation exists and is unique among all $SU(2)$-invariant solutions when $\alpha$ satisfies $8+\frac{2\tau\alpha}{(2\pi)^{2}}(2\lambda-\frac{\tau}{2})>0.$ \end{prop} In \cite{Vamsi3} , Pingali gave the moment map interpretation of Calabi-Yang-Mills equations.
+For the vortex bundle ansatz, we prove the following. \begin{theorem} The negative of the symplectic form is K\"ahler whenever the Ricci curvature of $f$ is positive, $\tau<\frac{8}{3}$ and $\alpha$ is small. \end{theorem} In \cite{LMOV}, the symplectic form is K\"ahler but here the symplectic form is not always K\"ahler.
+This phenomenon is happening probably because of the fact that the openness argument in \cite{Vamsi1} is not the standard integration-by-parts argument.
+The details and the proof are in sub-section \ref{kahlerness} .
+In a different development \cite{vamsi2}, Pingali introduced the vector bundle Monge-Amp\`ere (vbMA) equation motivated by a desire to study stability conditions involving higher Chern forms.
 The vbMA equation for a metric $g'$ on a holomorphic vector bundle $F$ over a compact complex $n$-dimensional manifold $Y$ is: